 GeneCards Summary for ARRB1 Gene

 ARRB1 (Arrestin Beta 1) is a Protein Coding gene.
 Diseases associated with ARRB1 include whim syndrome and basilar artery occlusion.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Chemokine Signaling and Endocytosis.
 GO annotations related to this gene include transcription factor binding and ubiquitin protein ligase binding.
 An important paralog of this gene is ARRB2.

 UniProtKB/Swiss-Prot for ARRB1 Gene